Three Shires Head Walk

 Contour interval: 10 metres; index contours, 50 metres.
 North at top (approximate).

-Map data © OpenStreetMap and available under the Open Database Licence.
-Contains Ordnance Survey data © Crown copyright & database right 2015.
+Map data from OpenStreetMap (available under the Open Database Licence).
+Contains Ordnance Survey data © Crown copyright & database right 2010–2023.

 Base map generated by OpenOrienteeringMap (created by Oliver O'Brien).
 OpenOrienteering map is supported by British Orienteering.